lagerregalec/IAD-Turbomat/README.md

 # IAD-Turbomat

-The Turbomat in Interaction Deisgn atelier is the premier place to get refreshing drinks.
+The Turbomat in Interaction Design atelier is the premier place to get refreshing drinks.

 # Documentation